tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

     Name: Target, dtype: float64
 {% endhighlight %}

-So, let's pick Petal Width (cm) as our (X) independent variable.
-For our Target/dependent variable (Y) we can pick the Setosa class.
-The Target class actually has three choices, to simplify our task and narrow it down to a binary classifier we will pick Setosa (0 or 1): either it is Setosa (1) or it is Not Setosa (0).
+So, let's pick the two with highest potential: Petal Width (cm) and Petal Lengthh (cm) as our (X) independent variables.
+For our Target/dependent variable (Y) we can pick the Versicolor class.
+The Target class actually has three choices, to simplify our task and narrow it down to a binary classifier I will pick Versicolor to narrow our classification classes to (0 or 1): either it is versicolor (1) or it is Not versicolor (0).

 {% highlight python %}
 print(data.target_names)